iaretechnician/barebones-masterserver-wiki/Authentication.md

 ### Registering
 `BMAuth.Register(Dictionary<string, string> data, AuthCallback doneCallback)`

 Sends a registration request to master server, and invokes a callback when it's done.
-Data is provided as a string dictionary, by default, it should contains

-Dictionary should contain at least these values:
+Data is provided as a string dictionary, which should contain at least these values:

 * **username **- username of the registering user
 * **password **- password of the registering user